 I'm aiming for early May, 2022 but the dates are flexible. (if you're serious, leave a comment with the dates that are most convenient for you).
 This is one of the best times to see southern Italy!
 The weather is warm enough to enjoy, but cool enough for biking.
 The wildflowers are blossoming, but most of the tourists are still at home.

 How much will this bike trip cost?

-If enough people are committed far enough in advance, I can probably negotiate lower prices for a lot of our food and lodging.
+If enough people are committed far enough in advance, I can probably negotiate lower prices for our food and lodging.

 How long will the journey last?

 Just like the price, this depends on what everyone wants to do and how fast we want to go.
-I would recommend 10 days in each direction.
+I would recommend 10-12 days.
 This leaves plenty of time for site seeing, along with slow and easy bike rides averaging 50 miles per day.